 “David, take Albert to the dining room.
 I’ll tidy up in here.”

-He jumped, as he heard a shout behind him.
+He jumped, as as somebody shouted behind him.
 One of the male residents was being calmed down by David.
 Every day, without fail, his wife would come to see to him.
 He wouldn’t let anybody else get close.
 What a dedicated wife, Albert thought.
 There were few women like that in the world.
 His Val was one of them.
 But, where was she?

 “David,” Albert rose his hand, “do you know where my wife is?”